unraid/docs/docs/unraid-os/troubleshooting/common-issues/boot-and-startup-failures.md

 2. Boot the server from this new drive (do not assign any drives yet).
 3. Activate a license, using either a trial or transferring an existing one.
 4. Identify parity drives using one of the methods outlined below.
-5. Use **Tools > New Config** to reset the array while retaining previous assignments if possible.
+5. Use ***Tools → New Config*** to reset the array while retaining previous assignments if possible.
 6. Correct drive assignments on the **Main** tab, making sure to distinguish between parity and data drives.
 7. Start the array to commit the drive assignments.
 8. If the parity is valid, check the box for **Parity is Already Valid**.
 If not, allow the parity to rebuild.